 If the petition applies to a planning or licensing application, is a statutory petition (for example requesting a referendum on having an elected mayor), or on a matter where there is already an existing right of appeal, such as council tax banding and non-domestic rates, other procedures apply.
-Further information on all these procedures and how you can express your views is available from the Corporate Support team as above.
+Further information on all these procedures and how you can express your views is available from the Democratic Services Team.